Emperor Haile Selassie 1935 mobilisation order to Ethiopian Forces to fight against Mussolini’s Invading Italian forces.

-Dramatic improvements have occurred over the last two hundred years that have seen the improvement of military field rations. led by the the invention of the can and then preservation techniques including drying and freeze-drying to the modern retort pouches that now the staple of modern Military Ration packs.
+Dramatic improvements have occurred over the last two hundred years that have seen the improvement of military field rations. led by the invention of the can and then preservation techniques, including drying and freeze-drying to the modern retort pouches that are now the staple of modern Military Ration packs.

-New Zealand traditionally followed the British lead when it came to military field rations with the British army issue ration biscuit the ‘Huntley & Palmers Army No 4’ and tinned bully beef the staple during the First World War.
-The Second World War would provide a boost in the technology of military field rations with the United Kingdom developing military field rations for use across the world and the United States in parallel developing 23 different military field rations and ration supplements.
+New Zealand traditionally followed the British lead regarding military field rations, with the British army issue ration biscuit, the ‘Huntley & Palmers Army No 4’ and tinned bully beef the staple during the First World War.
+The Second World War would boost the technology of military field rations, with the United Kingdom developing military field rations for use worldwide and the United States in parallel developing 23 different military field rations and ration supplements.

 New Zealand would take its first steps in developing a military field ration in 1958 when trials were conducted to develop;

-- 24 hour, four man ration pack for armored units, and
+- 24-hour, four-man ration pack for armoured units, and

-The results of these trial were the development of the following Ration packs
+The results of these trials were the development of the following Ration packs.

-- One-Man 24 Hour Ration Pack (Canned) – (one man/one day) for use when individual feeding is necessary , e . g . patrols.
-Suitable for continuous use up to seven days .
-A combination of tinned and dry items designed for reheating although tinned food can be eaten hot or cold .
-There were are three different menus related to this ration pack
+- One-Man 24-Hour Ration Pack (Canned) – (one man/one day) for use when individual feeding is necessary, e.g. patrols.
+Suitable for continuous use for up to seven days.
+A combination of tinned and dry items designed for reheating, although tinned food can be eaten hot or cold.
+There were three different menus related to this ration pack.

-- One-Man 24 Hour Ration Pack (Lightweight) – An individual ration (one man/one day) for use when individual feeding is necessary , e . g . patrols.
-Suitable for continuous use up to seven days .
-As the items in this pack are dehydrated, it should not be used in areas where water is not available.
-Designed to provide three meals per ration pack .
+- One-Man 24-Hour Ration Pack (Lightweight) – An individual ration (one man/one day) for use when individual feeding was necessary, e.g. patrols.
+Suitable for continuous use for up to seven days.
+As the items in this pack are dehydrated, they should not have been used in areas where water is unavailable.
+Designed to provide three meals per ration pack.

 - Ten Man Ration Pack – A composite ration of tinned foods.
-Designed for reheating in communal feeding in multiples of 10 .
+Designed for reheating in communal feeding in multiples of Ten.

-By 1976 these ration packs had been in service for a number of years with little work carried out in developing them further.
-To supplement these rations packs, a habit had evolved where soldiers when deploying into the the field would take additional “Bits and Pieces” such as potatoes, onions, curry etc to supplement the meagre “ration pack”.
+By 1976 these ration packs had been in service for several years with little work carried out in developing them further.
+To supplement these ration packs, a habit had evolved where soldiers, when deploying into the field, would take additional “Bits and Pieces” such as potatoes, onions, curry etc., to supplement the meagre “ration pack”.

-The origins of the Gruber Pack date back to the Vietnam era where the idea of a supplementary ration pack originated.
-In those days the United States Army provided a Combat Composite Pack monthly to each company.
-The Combat Composite Pack contained extra “goodies” such as cigarettes, gum, fruit juice, tins of fruit, etc today termed jack rats.
+The origins of the Gruber Pack date back to the Vietnam era when the idea of a supplementary ration pack originated.
+In those days, the United States Army provided a Combat Composite Pack monthly to each company.
+The Combat Composite Pack contained extra “goodies” such as cigarettes, gum, fruit juice, tins of fruit, etc., today termed jack rats.
 The supplementary pack that WO2 Gruber designed was intended to supplement the existing 24-hour ration pack and was to be consumed on the ration of one Gruber to five 24-hour packs.

-The actual components of the Gruber Pack would vary from time to time, but were a combination tinned and dry items and based on the daily nation allowance for Singapore which in 1986 was SDG $6.11.
+The actual components of the Gruber Pack would vary from time to time but were a combination of tinned and dry items and based on the daily nation allowance for Singapore, which in 1986 was SDG $6.11.

-Designed to be eaten by an individual over 24 hours, Gruber Packs needed half a litre of water to reconstitute the beverages, and had a nutritional value of 2433Kcals.
-Given the climate and components used, a Gruber Pack had a shelf life to two years.
+Designed to be eaten by an individual over 24 hours, Gruber Packs needed half a litre of water to reconstitute the beverages and had a nutritional value of 2433Kcals.
+Given the climate and components used, a Gruber Pack had a shelf life of two years.